BK1603/Blog/content/posts/blog/how_to_study_material.md

 or simply we are using the wrong compression algorithm.

 Second, `comp-lzo` is a deprecated flag.
 It will soon be removed from OpenVPN.
 It has been replaced by the `compress` flag.
-You simply write the name of the algorithm after the `compress` flag for it to work like `comp-lzo`.
+You simply write the name of the algorithm after the `compress` flag for it to work.
 In our case it would be `compress lzo`.

 ### The rest of it

-The rest of it us just us basically whatever the prompt asks us to.
+The rest of it is just us basically whatever the prompt asks us to.
 One question that remains unanswered is how was the port number found.
 Well it's there among the last lines of the `ovpn` file that we downloaded.

 ## Conclusion